andreaiacono/andreaiacono.github.io/tesi/thesis.md

 Facoltà di Scienze Matematiche, Fisiche e Naturali

-Corso di Laurea in Scienze dell\'Informazione
+Corso di Laurea in Scienze dell'Informazione

 THE EMERGENCE OF COOPERATIVE BEHAVIORS IN THE SIMULATION OF PREDATOR-PREY AGENT POPULATIONS